devjgm/papers/cpp_civil_time.md

 calendars would add complexity to the library with little value.
 Additionally, international standards such as [UTC] rely on the Gregorian Calendar.
 Therefore, we've chosen not to support other calendars.

+### Leap seconds are disregarded

+Unlike leap days, which are part of the [Proleptic Gregorian Calendar], leap seconds are unpredictable and would require time zone knowledge to properly support in the civil time domain.
+Time zone awareness in the civil time domain would add non-trivial conceptual complexity for a rare use case.
+The simplicity of this Civil Time Library stems from presenting a regularized human-scale time representation that is devoid of complexities and discontinuities, such as those caused by DST and leap seconds.
+We believe it would be a mistake to expose leap second complexities in the civil time domain.

 ### Civil times are always valid